Skip to main content

 | Traffic level | Monthly visitors | What it demands | |--------------|-----------------|-----------------| | Moderate | 10,000–50,000 | Proper caching, decent shared or entry VPS | | High | 50,000–200,000 | VPS with Redis, optimized PHP-FPM, CDN | | Very high | 200,000–1,000,000 | Multi-layer caching, tuned MySQL, possibly separate DB | | Massive | 1,000,000+ | Load balancing, dedicated database, CDN with edge caching |

 Most people searching for "high traffic hosting" are in the 50K–200K range.
 Good news: this is very achievable on a single well-configured VPS.
+If you're actually well below that — a few thousand visitors a month — you're over-provisioning here; start with our WordPress hosting for small business guide and step up only when the traffic arrives.

 What high traffic WordPress needs from a server